University Policies and Procedures

 Affirmative Action Policy Statement

-It is the policy of Marshall University to provide equal opportunities to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, sex, religion, age, disability, national origin, or sexual orientation.
-This nondiscrimination policy also applies to all programs and activities covered under Title IX, which prohibits sex discrimination in higher education.
-Marshall University strives to provide educational opportunities for minorities and women in the graduate student body which reflect the interest, individual merit and availability of such individuals.
-The University ensures equality of opportunity and treatment in all areas related to student admissions, instructions, employment, placement accommodations, financial assistance programs and other services.
+It is the policy of Marshall University to provide equal opportunities to all prospective and current members of the student body, faculty, and staff based on individual qualifications and merit, without regard to race, color, sex, religion, age, disability, national origin, gender identity, or sexual orientation.
+This nondiscrimination policy also applies to all programs and activities covered under Title IX, which prohibits sex-based and gender-based discrimination in higher education.
+Marshall University strives to ensure equality of opportunity and treatment in all areas related to student admissions, instructions, employment, placement accommodations, financial assistance programs and other services.

 Administrative Steps for filing a Complaint Regarding a Student or Student Organization